IurieCezar/neighborhood-map/README.md

 ## Getting Started

+### Prerequisites
+For this project, you will need a Google account.
+Sign up for a free account if you don't have one.
+Create a new project and enable billing for it on the Google Cloud Platform.
+Enable the Maps JavaScript API and Places API.
+Create an API key and save it on your machine.
+You will need it later.

 ### How to run the project
 * Clone the repository to your local machine

 `git clone https://github.com/iuriepopovici/neighborhood-map`

 * Navigate to the directory that contains the code

+* Replace [GOOGLE_API_KEY] in neighborhood-map/index.html with the api key from your google account

 * Within the project directory find `index.html` file and double-click on it